-Iraqi government forces kill 4 protesters, injure 80 as demonstrations continue despite virus measures
+Iraqi forces kill 4 anti-government protesters, injure 80 as demonstrations continue despite virus measures

 Four Iraqi anti-government protesters have been killed and 80 injured, local medical sources told The New Arab’s Arabic language sister-site on Tuesday.